azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Release Name**: Give any name to your release.
 For example **azuredevops**

-   - **Arguments**: Enter the arguments and their values here.
-You could also specify the same in **Set Values** field as comma separated key-value pairs or provide a **Value File** which can be a YAML file or a URL .
+   - **Arguments**: Enter the Helm command arguments and their values here.
 You could ensure end-to-end traceability from code to deployment for the Helm chart by tagging it with source repository and by using a build-specific tag/Build ID for each deployment  as below:

     ```
     --set image.repository=$(imageRepoName) --set image.tag=$(Build.BuildId)